DigiDuRe/DigiDuRe/README.md

 ### Database design

-The first step for the data harmonization is to generate a database design for the various datasets listed above in order to see where what can be connected.
+The first step for the data harmonization is to generate a graphic database model for the various datasets listed above in order to see where what can be connected.